ninn-kou/flockr/assumptions.md

 Most recent changing log for this Markdown document here:

+> 02 October, Yuhan Yan: Added more assumptions for iteration 1.
+>
 > 01 October, Hao Ren: Re-formatted this Markdown file.
 >
 > 31 September, Xingyu Tan: Created the formal assumption file.
 >
->> 26 September, Xingyu Tan: Added 3 assumptions to the first draft of assumption.
+> 26 September, Yuhan Yan: Added 3 assumptions to the first draft of assumption.

 ## 1. Iteration 1